Why ADHD sometimes isn't diagnosed until adulthood

 ADHD tends to run in families, across generations.
 Adoption studies have shown that it’s genetics, not environments, that are the main cause for the disorder.

 Susan Leathers, who was diagnosed at age 52, and her sister can see ADHD tendencies in their mom, and in doing so, also see it in themselves.
-Two of her siblings, a younger brother who has passed away, and her older brother were also both diagnosed with ADHD.
+Two of her siblings, a younger brother who has passed away and her older brother, were also both diagnosed with ADHD.

 “We tend to think horizontally instead of vertically,” Leathers said.
 Horizontal thinkers move from one thing to the next, get sidetracked, keep moving and end the day with five unfinished projects.
 A vertical thinker can prioritize, finish something, and move to the next.

-The Brentwood woman remembers teachers saying she didn’t live up to her potential.
+Leathers remembers teachers saying she didn’t live up to her potential.
 A solid “B” student, she probably could have made more “As” were it not for her ADHD.

 “We need things to be urgent,” she said.
 “In school I was always the one writing a paper the night before it was due, but writing was a gift, so I could.
 I had to focus, it was urgent.”

 She chose journalism as a career, which was perfect.
 It involved writing, daily deadlines and usually something new every day.
-It was later in life, during a career transition, when structure went away that her symptoms got worse.
+It was later in life during a career transition when structure went away that her symptoms got worse.

-• Trouble coping with stress.
+- Trouble coping with stress.

-She compared it to someone dealing with depression who’s told to snap out of it, a smoker who’s told to just stop smoking, or an overweight person who’s told to just lose weight.
+Leathers compared it to someone dealing with depression who’s told to snap out of it, a smoker who’s told to just stop smoking, or an overweight person who’s told to just lose weight.
 If symptoms are affecting your life, ask for help.
 (Read about how Leathers approached her diagnosis of adult ADHD.)

 “You can say I’m NOT going to be late,” she said.
 “Maybe that works for a day.
 Most can’t do it themselves, they need help and support.